Submit an FBI Report on Emails From Scammers, and Get Money for Fighting Spam with DoNotPay!

 - Photograph the spam mail you want to get rid of with your cell phone

-- Open DoNotPay’s website or the app for your iPhone
+- Open DoNotPay’s website

 - Locate DoNotMail option